IHBC logo

 Value : Plan : Change

-• 1 day conference: Day School with in-person and online, 13 June
+• 1 day conference: Day School (in-person and online), 13 June

-• 3 day conference: Full School: Day School plus tours, receptions, Awards and Annual Dinner, 12-14 June
+• 3 day conference: Full School & Day School plus tours, reception, Awards and Annual Dinner, 12-14 June

 Would you like to be one of our Annual School sponsors for 2025?